 Rhyzobius lophanthae

 Rhyzobius lophanthae is a small ladybird with a length between 1.7 and 2.8 mm.
-The head and prothorax are dull orange or reddish-brown, as is the underside, both being densely covered with short hairs of two lengths.
-The elytra (wing cases) are blackish, often with a metallic bronze sheen.
+The head and prothorax are dull orange or reddish-brown, as are the legs and underside.
+The elytra (wing cases) are dark with a metallic bronze sheen.
+The entire dorsal surface is covered densely with short, pale hairs interspersed with longer, darker bristles, a trait that gives it the common name, Bristly Ladybird.

 Unless identified by a recognised expert, good photos are required that show the key ID features.
 Also state the size in the comments box.

-Rhyzobius lophanthae is a species native to New Zealand which was reported in London in 2008.
+Rhyzobius lophanthae is a species native to Australia which was first recorded in the UK (London) in 2008.
+Widely intoduced workwide as horticultural biocontrol for scale insects.

 Leicestershire & Rutland Map